tytydraco/yessleep/out/I_fought_the_monster_with_supernatural_power_out_of_nowhere_while_losing_my_memory.md

 5:30 pm, when it was gradually turning to dusk, at this time, most of the customers had left “Moonlight” cafe where I was working for a living, and I would be the one who was in charge of closing the cafe.
-I was sitting in the chair behind Michael Conslake- one of his colleague and falling asleep on the table with an exhausted condition while cleaning the tables and chairs in the cafe.
+I was sitting in the chair behind Michael Conslake- one of my colleague and falling asleep on the table with an exhausted condition while cleaning the tables and chairs in the cafe.
 I dreamed that strange dream: I found myself staying inside a deep cave and was witnessing two supernatural entities confronting each other.
 One of them ws in the form of a girl who wore a white dress, and another one was an entity covered by black fog with a big pair of crimson eyes and terrifyingly sharp teeth.

 Two forces from two white and black power spheres were shot at each other.
 From my perspective, it was just like a scene from a science-fiction movie.
 A white aura surrounded the girl, and the force of the black fog was getting stronger.
 This created a huge vibration that shook the whole cave, and everything around it was being cracked up.
 The space was covered with two colors: black and white.